A 10-Year-Old Named ‘Hero’ After Calling 911 To Help Save Neighbor

-FORT SMITH (KFSM)- 10-year-old Pheonix Bomar has been recognized by the Fort Smith Police Department and city leaders after he dialed 9-1-1, and potentially saved his neighbor’s life.
+FORT SMITH (KFSM) -- Ten-year-old Pheonix Bomar has been recognized by the Fort Smith Police Department and city leaders after he dialed 9-1-1, and potentially saved his neighbor's life.

 Bomar found his elderly neighbor in the driveway after a fall.